 Plastic straws are soon to be a thing of the past, thanks to inventions like the Final Straw.
-As awareness of the damage caused by plastic straws grows, more and more people are demanding that they be banned in cities across the world.
+As awareness of the damage caused by plastic straws grows, more and more people are demanding that they are banned in cities across the world.
 In America alone, we use over 500 million plastic straws per day.
 And where do the majority of plastic straws end up?
 Tossed carelessly in the trash, littered, not recycled, and ultimately, in the ocean.

 When these straws (and other plastic waste) pollute our oceans, they break down into microplastics.
 These tiny particles of plastic are then ingested by animals, which causes health concerns or even death.
 But, keep in mind that it takes a long time for plastic to decompose fully; about 200 years for plastic straws.
-What we’re left with then is bits of plastic floating around the ocean, causing injury and sickness to sea life, and eventually ending up in our seafood.
+What we’re left with is bits of plastic floating around the ocean, causing injury and sickness to sea life, and eventually ending up in our seafood.

 The Collapsible Keychain Straw

 Luckily for us, the requests for reusable, plastic-free straws have been answered.
 Final Straw, a startup first discovered on Shark Tank, has invented a stainless steel, collapsible straw.
 It is reusable, dishwasher safe, and comes in a convenient keychain case that you can take with you wherever you go.
 The cases are made of 100% recycled plastic material, so you can rest assured that all aspects of your purchase are environmentally-friendly.

 Instead of using rigid and sharp metal ends, Final Straw designed a rubber piece for the end of their straws, making it safe for children too.
 The stainless steel material also allows you to use the straw in cold, hot, and lukewarm beverages.
 They’re durable, reliable, and compatible with all plastic to-go cups.